daggermaster3000/Intro_to_neuroinformatics/Interacting neural populations.md

 **example:** Locating a sound source

 ## Cue integration
 Big noise in all inputs, the brain must refine the estimates of all the inputs. -> attractor network is useful for this.
-Given the noisy
+Given the noisy hills, the network will converge to a stable state low noise state.